Details of vaccination recommendations and requirements are provided below.

 Japanese encephalitis in Russia

-JE occurs in this country.
-The affected areas are the far eastern maritime region of Khabarovsk.
-The peak period of the transmission season is typically July to September.
-Rarely cases in travellers are reported outside these months.
+JE occurs in this country, with affected areas considered to be in the far eastern maritime region, south of Khabarovsk.
+Transmission season is considered to be July to September.

 All travellers should avoid mosquito bites particularly between dusk and dawn.